micahchoo/staging-nw/Portfolio/research/_posts/2020-01-01-Maintainers.md

 title: 'Maintainer'
 caption:
 description: >
- This was a precursor exploration of [Facilitating a Design Studio] and evolved into the studio structure
+ This was a precursor exploration of [Facilitating a Design Studio](/portfolio/presentation/teaching/2022-12-01-Facilitating-a-Design-Studio-Overview) and evolved into the studio structure
 date: '01-01-2020'
-image:
-  path:

 links:
   - title:
     url: